teuben/nemo/docs/source/install.rst

       --with-prefix=$NEMO/opt

-of for *cmake* based packages
+or for *cmake* based packages

 .. code-block::

       -DCMAKE_INSTALL_PREFIX=$NEMO/opt

 as NEMO generally adds the $NEMO/opt tree search for include and library files, as well as adding its binaries to the search path.
+Even if you would not use NEMO itself, building your other software with the ``$NEMO/opt`` could be useful.

 For some packages this has been automated using the ``mknemo`` command, described in the next section.